alpacaaa/alpacaaa.github.io/2013-10-06-service-chooser-sample-app.md

         }
     });

 We're **overriding** the default `IndexRoute` implementation, that Ember was using before, and declaring our own.
-It will work identically as we're defining just a single method, the only difference being our template will have some data to consume now.
+It will work identically because we're defining just a single method, the only difference being our template will have some data to consume now.

 ### Make the template dynamic

 Between the `Route` and the `Template` there is a `Controller` that wires things together.
 In fact, a model isn't injected directly into the template but is bound to a controller which is then attached to a template.
-We'll cover the controller briefly later, what's important to note now is that the template *talks* directly to it.
+We'll cover the controller briefly later, what's important to note here is that the template *talks* directly to the controller.

 As always, a predefined controller is instantiated for us by Ember.
 In this case it will inherit from a particular class (namely `ArrayController`) because **the model is an array**.
-This is not that interesting, except for the fact that when we reference `controller` from our template we will be able to loop over each value.
+This is not that interesting, except for the fact that when we reference `model` from our template we will be able to loop over each value.

 That's enough to understand what is going on here, basically we're looping over every object of the services array (which is our **model**, provided by the `IndexRoute`) and displaying title and price.

     <ul id="services">
-      {{#each controller}}
+      {{#each model}}
         <li>
           <label>
             <input type="checkbox">